riot/riot.github.io/index.md

 </div>

-# Why we need another UI library?
+# Why on earth we need another UI library?

+The frontend space is indeed crowded, but we honestly feel the solution is still "out there" – and we believe Riot is the best one to solve the big puzzle.
+While React seems to do it, they have serious weak points which Riot aims to solve.
+Most importantly: don't let a big corporation fool you and let the best technology win.

+Okay – here's why we need another UI library:

 ## 1. Custom tags

-Riot brings custom tags to all browsers starting from IE8.
+Riot brings custom tags to all browsers starting from IE9.

 ``` html
 <todo>